m-wojnar/reinforced-lib/docs/source/custom_agents.rst

 #.
 Utilizing ``jax.jit`` can significantly increase the agent's performance.
 #.
 Although not mandatory, it is highly recommended to implement the ``parameter_space``, ``update_observation_space``,
    and ``sample_observation_space`` properties.
 #.
-Implementing a custom deep reinforcement learning agent is possible using the JAX ecosystem and utility functions
-   provided by the library.
+Implementing a custom DRL agent is possible using the JAX ecosystem and utility functions provided by the library.